Elementary | Middle | Young Adult | Adult | Organization & Articles

 This list is based on books reviewed and recommended by Africa Access.
 Visit their website for a detailed database with critiques of hundreds of children's books and texts on Africa.
-Also, check out their annual Children’s Africana Book Award.
+They host an annual Children’s Africana Book Award.

 Elementary